Distance Variables

 Best Way to Lower Score

-Ball below feet goes right, and for left-handers goes left.
+The ball below the feet goes right, and for left-handers goes left.

-Up hill lie changes loft, adjust by increase club and body adjust to the slope.
+Uphill lie changes loft, adjust by increasing club and body adjust to the slope.

-Down lower loft, adjust by changing club one less club and adjust the body to slope
+Downhill lower loft, adjust by changing club one less club and adjust the body to the slope

 Golf is a game of Missing